In this video, we'll look at some formulas you can use to query a table.

 On this sheet, Table1 contains employee data.
 Let's run through some examples.

 To start off, you can use the ROWS function to count table rows.
 This is the count of data rows only.
 You can see we have 19 people in the list.

 You can use the COLUMNS function to count columns.

 To get a total count of table cells, you can use a formula with both functions.

 You could use a function like COUNTBLANK to count empty cells.

-To count visible rows, you'll need to use the SUBTOTAL function referencing a column that does not contain empty cells.
+To count visible rows only, you'll need to use the SUBTOTAL function referencing a column that does not contain empty cells.

-In this case, ID is a required value, I use 103 as the function number and the ID column for a reference.
+In this case, ID is a required value.
+I use 103 as the function number and the ID column as a reference.